usnistgov/ARIAC/docs/getting_started/updates.rst

   - More information on the competition overview.
   - More information on the trial configuration files.
 - A graphical user interface to generate trial configuration files.
-- The human challenge will be added at a later date.
+- :red:`The human challenge will be added at a later date.`

 Release 2023, Jan 23 -- Beta Version
 ------------------------------------